Hurtak/game-of-life/README.md

 ## TODO / Potential improvements

+- hide stats
+- stats icon
+- :hover and :active effects for slider and buttons
 - hover effects on panel buttons
 - finish styles for controls
 - icons for controls and headings for them